Room 13 2022

 Learning Experiences in Term 2

-Reading: Guided Silent Reading and questioning and Shared Reading
+Reading Guided Silent Reading, questioning and Shared Reading

-Maths: Maths knowledge (basic facts, place value, fractions), PRIME Mathematics Programme
+Maths Maths knowledge (basic facts, place value, fractions), PRIME

-Dance/Drama - Apply specific conventions to develop dance and drama techniques
+Dance - Apply specific conventions to develop dance techniques

-Health & PE: Movement Concepts and Motor Skills through; Basketball, Softball, Volleyball, Hockey
+Health & PE Movement Concepts and Motor Skills through; Hockey, Basketball, Skipping, Football, and Coordination skills through Tennis

 Up and Coming Events for Term 2

-We will continue ‘Home Learning Activities’ which will be done over a 2 week period and will begin in Week 1.
+This year, in the Year 5/6 Syndicate, we will have ‘Home Learning Activities’ which will be done over a fortnight and will begin in Week 2.
 This will consist of activities which are the priority activities to be completed.
 The other activities on the list will be optional.

 Within these activities will be Reading at home.
 Your child is encouraged to read regularly at home, record this on the Home Learning Activities Sheet and have it signed by a parent or caregiver after each time.